-The students, staff, and parents make this school special.
+Our students, staff, and parents make our school special.
 We see joyful and peaceful children excited about pursuing their interests and passions.
 The atmosphere is warm, inviting, and respectful.
 Students and staff like and respect each other.
 Our students learn by doing and at their own pace.
 Students at every level experience an individualized and authentic Montessori curriculum.
 Together with parents, we work to create a vibrant and intercultural community.
-It’s a school where we openly demonstrate Christian values while embracing and respecting all nationalities and faiths.
+We openly demonstrate welcoming Christian values while embracing and respecting our diverse population.
 GLTW is a school where the academics, the arts, and spirituality are explored, nurtured, and cultivated.
-Students become inquisitive, innovative, and self-directed learners well-prepared for life’s next challenge and opportunity.
+Students become inquisitive, innovative, and self-directed learners, well-prepared for life’s next challenge and opportunity.

 What makes our staff special?

-The staff at GLTW likes and respects children and firmly believes in their innate ability to learn.
+Our staff at GLTW likes and respects children and firmly believes in their innate ability to learn.
 They are committed to delivering authentic Montessori methods and curriculum at every level of our school.
 Our teachers have a profound respect for each child individualizing instruction and addressing each child’s unique learning style.
-They challenge each child 1-1 and in small groups to learn at their own pace and in their own way.
+They challenge each child 1:1 and in small groups to learn at their own pace and in their own way.
 Our lead staff is certified and experienced in Montessori instruction.
 Students have the unique opportunity for experiential and real world learning.
 Teachers are inspired to help students to go beyond grade level and preparing them for their next academic adventure and for life.

 Grades: Infants (from 6 weeks) – Grade 9

-Multi-National Faculty and Student Body: Argentina, Bulgaria, China, Denmark, England, France, Germany, Guatemala, India, Iran, Iraq, Italy, Japan, Jordan, Kurdistan, Lebanon, Mexico, New Zealand, Pakistan, Russia, Saudi Arabia, Somalia, South Africa, South Korea, Spain, Sri Lanka, Tanzania
+Multi-National Faculty and Student Body: Argentina, Bulgaria, China, Denmark, England, France, Germany, Guatemala, India, Iran, Iraq, Italy, Japan, Jordan, Kurdistan, Lebanon, Mexico, New Zealand, Pakistan, Poland, Russia, Saudi Arabia, Somalia, South Africa, South Korea, Spain, Sri Lanka, Tanzania

 Students’ and Faculty’s Native Languages: 22

 Financial Aid: 20% of students receive tuition assistance

-Enrichment Classes: Art, Children in Worship, Concert Bands, Jazz Band, Music, Orchestra, Physical Education, Peace Education, Spanish, Sonic Workshop, and Music Recording.
+Enrichment Classes: Art, Children in Worship, Concert Bands, Jazz Band, Music, Orchestra, Physical Education, Peace Education, Montessori Maker Space, Spanish, Sonic Workshop, and Music Recording.